oyron/metrics-docs/content/content.md

 1. Fork GitHub repo to Equinor-Playground GitHub organization
 2. Run GitHub Codespace from the fork
 3. Adapt the sample application
-4. Register your application in Omnia Radix Playground
+4. Register the application in Omnia Radix Playground
-5. Trigger a build-deploy job to get your app running
+5. Trigger a build-deploy job to get the app running
 ---
 ## Let's get started!<br/>